 That Republicans would move to subvert democracy so soon after being attacked by violent seditionists set upon them by Trump himself is the product of GOP elites’ fears of their own voters who have become increasingly extremist as they’ve been subjected to noxious news and infotainment for decades.
 But while right-wing media has been the means by which American conservatives have become reactionaries, the long-term epistemic collapse of Christian fundamentalism that has been in motion for decades is the reason that it happened, and why the mass violence of Jan.
 6 is more likely to be a harbinger than a singularity.

 As a political philosophy, conservatism is not inherently religious (indeed, many of its luminaries like Hobbes, Hume, and Montesquieu were secular), but the idea-set that spread widely in the United States following the Second World War was decidedly Christian, the progeny of fundamentalists disturbed by the new science of Charles Darwin and the rise of atheistic socialism.
-The tradition began with William F. Buckley denouncing professors for their unbelief in 1951 and continues to the present in which many prominent conservatives are fond of defying Jesus’s admonition to keep religious declarations private by posting their favorite Bible verses in social media profiles.
+The tradition began with William F. Buckley denouncing professors for their unbelief in his 1951 book God and Man at Yale and continues to the present in which many prominent conservatives are fond of defying Jesus’s admonition to keep religious declarations private by posting their favorite Bible verses in social media profiles.

 Seventy years after Buckley penned God and Man at Yale, the conservative project of “standing athwart history yelling stop” has been a dismal failure.
 Despite millions of dollars spent on “creation science” museums and “intelligent design” propaganda, 97 percent of scientists interviewed by the Pew Research Center say humans evolved from animals.
 Likewise, contrary to the predictions of fundamentalists, scholars of the ancient world keep finding evidence that the Hebrews were never in Egypt, that Yahweh was a member of the Canaanite pantheon along with his wife Asherah, and that the global flood portrayed in the Noah story was actually lifted from an earlier Mesopotamian myth.